 In the Hawaiian indigenous healing paradigm, in contrast to the mainstream western healing paradigm, healers work holistically and cooperatively, not hierarchally.
 Body, mind and spirit are equally divine and interconnected.
 And even within the body, each part is interconnected with all other parts.

-Hawaiian healers – whether they specialized in lomilomi, herbal healing, cleansing, ho’oponopono or the other healing therapies – traditionally were an integral part of the community and were not business entities.
-Although patients often gave healers gifts of food or supplies, they didn’t pay with money.
-In fact, the entire Hawaiian life system was set up cooperatively.
+Hawaiian healers – whether they specialized in lomilomi, herbal healing, diet and exercise, cleansing, ho’oponopono (setting right of thoughts, emotions, interpersonal relationships and more) or the other healing therapies – traditionally were an integral part of the community and were not business entities.
+Although patients often gave healers gifts of food or supplies, they didn’t traditonally pay with money.
+In fact, before Western influence, the entire Hawaiian life system was set up cooperatively.
 This gives a whole different feel to the healing experience.

 Hawaiian healing therapies and tools include: (click on highlighted fields to navigate to related screens)